-If both parties consent, the Title IX Coordinator or Deputy Title IX Coordinator may act as a Facilitator.
+The Title IX Coordinator or Deputy Title IX Coordinator may act as a Facilitator with or without consent of the Parties, in some circumstances.

 3. Assignment

 Once the Title IX Coordinator names a Facilitator and completes a conflict check, the Title IX Coordinator will notify both parties of the name of the Facilitator, and their contact information.
 The Title IX Coordinator will provide the Facilitator with the information that has been collected at the time when the matter was assigned.
 While the Facilitator should reach out to the parties to confirm their appointment, the Facilitator may take up to five (5) calendar days to review the materials prior to scheduling meetings with the parties.